 Welcome to LFAs video on the difference between Capsules and Tablets and the machines that can produce them.
 As we are one of the world's leading suppliers of both machines we are well placed to answer this question.

 Both have benefits and drawbacks so today we’re going to talk about those.
 As we explore the advantages and disadvantages of both options it is important to point out that these are both just alternative ways of delivering the dosage.
 Ultimately, the choice will come down to a balance between the API and customer preference.

 Tablets are a solid dosage form created by compression of powders in a tablet press, there are several types of tablet presses from handheld, desktop or rotary tablet presses that will all produce tablets.

-Encapsulation uses 2 piece hard-shell capsules to enclose the excipients and API of your product.
-There are a range of capsule fillers including handheld, desktop, semi-automatic and fully-automatic.
+Encapsulation uses 2 piece hard-shell empty capsules to enclose the excipients and API of your product.
+There are a range of capsule fillers from manual capsule fillers to semi-automatic and fully-automatic capsule filling machines.